-Marriage is a unique reality.
-There is no possibility of redefining it, shaping it in a new and essentially different way, or altering its nature, since marriage is authored by God and woven into the fabric of human life.
+Marriage is the lifelong union of one man and one woman.
+It cannot be redefined.
+There’s no possibility of reshaping it into something new and essentially different, since marriage is authored by God and woven into the fabric of human life.

 By Deacon Frederick Bartels

 The reality of marriage is the permanent union of one man and one woman, whose love, joined together as husband and wife, is ordered toward the good of the spouses, and the procreation and education of children.
 Husband and wife, by the fruits of their love, build families, transform cultures and society, and contribute positively to a truly human way of living.

 In modern society, it seems nearly everything is open to redefinition.
 Technology has redefined the cellular phone to the “smartphone”: it’s no longer something we simply make phone calls with, it’s now a device used for everything from checking the weather to getting driving directions to recording digital videos.
 The Internet has redefined the meaning of mail; social media has redefined the meaning of interpersonal communication; online dating services have redefined how men and women meet each other.

 Often, redefinition equals progress, and that can be a good thing.
 But there are some things that cannot be redefined because to attempt to do so is not progress but destruction.
 Of late, there have been various attempts to redefine human freedom to mean a freedom without limits.
 The idea is, people should be able to do what they subjectively deem to be “good” for themselves or for others.
 The way in which “good” is defined is malleable according to a person’s culture, upbringing, opinion, needs and desires.
 It’s the rule of human behavior over Divine Law, subjective desires over objective morality and the natural moral law, truth subject to opinion.
 It’s ruled by relativism.
 It’s the rule of moral anarchy.